-If you have a backyard shed or studio, you want to be able to enjoy it as much as possible, including during those hot, dry days and cold spells.
-While many think they can only enjoy their space during perfect weather, so they don’t get too hot or cold, there are ways to insulate the structure allowing it to be used comfortably all year long.
+If you have an Outdoor Room, you want to be able to enjoy it as much as possible, including during those hot, dry days and cold spells.
+While many think they can only enjoy their space during perfect weather, there are ways to insulate the structure allowing it to be used comfortably all year long.
 Often it may be important to think about noise reduction for music studios, yoga rooms or in locations where aircraft or traffic noise is an issue.
 Read on for all the top tips to make your Outdoor Room the cosy haven you deserve.

 Sisalation paper is a high-quality reflective foil insulation paper.
 It is energy efficient and protects buildings from heat, extreme cold, moisture, dust and even helps reduce wind noise.
 It is economical and easy to install, making it a great choice for most structures.
 This type of insulation is favoured by many Australians because of how well it suits the climate and can eliminate the need for heating/cooling devices, cutting back on energy costs.
 The use of sisalation paper is standard in Aarons Outdoor studios, workshops and sheds.